connexcs/docs/calling-card.md

 ![alt text][cc-5]

-2. A new modal would open to edit the desired info.
+2. A new modal will open to edit the desired info.

 ![alt text][cc-6]

-3. Once you are done with editing, click on "Save" button to let the entries get saved.
+3. Once you are done with editing, click on "Save" button to save the entries.

-Note: Multiple rows can also be selected and edited accordingly, in one run.
+Note: Multiple rows can also be selected and edited accordingly, in one go.

 ### Delete a Card